Join us as we take a look and listen to one of the most original and influential alto saxophonists in jazz history: American great Lee Konitz.

 Other recordings and projects that are very much worth investigating include a sideman appearance on Kenny Wheeler’s Angel Song, an album of French impressionist classical music with the Axis String Quartet, a 1974 solo saxophone album, Costumes are Mandatory with Ethan Iverson, and a fruitful late-period duo partnership with pianist Dan Tepfer.

-Lee Konitz died of pneumonia brought on by COVID-19 in April 2020, with colleagues, fans and students alike paying heartfelt tribute to an artist whose urge to improvise never waned.
+Lee Konitz died of pneumonia brought on by COVID-19 in April 2020, with colleagues, fans and students alike paying heartfelt tributes to an artist whose urge to improvise never waned.